-The Reference Counter handles questions/consultation regarding use of the Library, requests for copies of literature or to borrow books outside the University, issuance of letters of introduction, etc. A service that merits particular attention is the free literature copy request service for students.
+The Reception Desk at first floor handles questions/consultation regarding use of the Library, requests for copies of literature or to borrow books outside the University, issuance of letters of introduction, etc. One of our remarkable service is the free copy service for students.
 When books are borrowed, one-way shipping is free.

-B: Literacy Workshops
+B: Information Literacy Workshops